 Association for Entrepreneurial Attorneys

 Board of Directors for the Crawford Farms HOA

-One of the unfortunate aspects of our society is how easy it is for one person to take advantage of another person but how difficult it is to successfully fight back against that kind of abuse.
+One of the unfortunate aspects of our society is how easy it is for one person to take advantage of another person, but how difficult it is to successfully fight back.
 Three areas of life where I find this to be true is in employment, family and consumer law.
-I saw an opportunity to help people stand up and fight back and that is why I went to law school and practice in these areas.
+I saw an opportunity to help people stand up and fight back.
+That is why I went to law school to become an attorney and practice in these areas.
 Employment is probably the area where it is so easy to be taken advantage of.
 I’ve worked many jobs from my first job as a busboy to retail, sales, finance, freight management operations and management.
-One thing that rang true in each of these jobs was how easy it was for the business to mistreat its employees.
+One thing that rang true in each of these jobs: how easy it was for the business to mistreat its employees.

-I spent most of my career prior to law school working in employee benefits, an extremely complicated area of law.
+I spent most of my career prior to law school and becoming an attorney working in employee benefits, an extremely complicated area of law.
 Six years were spent with a health insurance company.
 Next I moved to Fidelity Investments where I spent four years working with employer sponsored retirement plans, such as 401k, defined benefit pensions and executive compensation plans.
-At Fidelity Investments I worked with companies of all sizes including some of the nation’s largest employers including General Motors, Hewlett-Packard, Bank of America, Time Warner and AT&T. This experience not only gives me substantial expertise in benefit plan issues but the ability to help clients stand up to even the biggest employers.
+At Fidelity Investments I worked with companies of all sizes including some of the nation’s largest employers including General Motors, Hewlett-Packard, Bank of America, Time Warner and AT&T. This experience not only gives me substantial expertise in benefit plan issues but the ability as an attorney to help clients stand up to even the biggest employers.

 A Little More about Me